i05nagai/memorandum/ci/coveralls.md

 endif()
 ```

-2. Add coverage settings to your compile flags
+2. Add coverage settings to your compile flags by writing

 ```cmake
 if (COVERALLS)